Wondering what to teach in November?

 5. Ready to teach expository writing?
 If you haven’t jumped in, I just finished a resource that includes 20 mini lessons — taking students through the whole writing process.
 You can take a look at that resource here.

 6. Analyze persuasive language.
 Use political mailers and ads to challenge students to look at persuasive techniques.
-I have an analysis sheet you can use for this timely reading activity in my resource library.

 Early November in the U.S. means voting.
 Most of us are bombarded with political mailers, ads, and phone calls.